 Mammography Technician Degrees by Degree Program Level

 Learn about certificate and degree programs for mammography technicians.
-Get information on prerequisites, course requirements, clinical experience and employment outlook.
+Get information on prerequisites, course requirements and clinical experiences in these programs, and take a look at employment opportunities and potential earnings upon graduation.

-These programs combine classes with hands-on learning experiences.
+All of these programs combine lecture-based classes with hands-on learning experiences.
 Students learn about many types of radiologic technology, not just mammography.
 During the extensive clinical requirements, students gain experience working with staff and patients in a real world setting.
 Some states require that radiologic technologists be licensed, which generally calls for graduation from an accredited program and passing an examination.

 Medical Radiography Certificate